BMUHAMMDI/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ** Steps involved in the project notebook(udacity-project.ipynb):
 1. Assigning a compute cluster to be used as the target.
-2. Specifying the parameter sampler(RandomParameterSampling - it'll be passed later by hyperDrive).
+2. Specifying the parameter sampler(we'll define the hyperparameter space using RandomParameterSampling method and tune C and max_iter parameters.
+We will use random sampling (choice) to try different sets of hyperparameters to maximize our primary metric, Accuracy.)
 3. Specifying an early termination policy(BanditPolicy - it'll be passed later by hyperDrive).
 4. Creating a SKLearn estimator for use with train.py (using SKlearn object and pass the following parameters: source_directory, entry_script and compute_target details)
 5. Creating a HyperDriveConfig using the estimator, hyperparameter sampler, and policy.